 Crispin had the following to say (in 2010 and 2012) about Eric supposedly not fitting in: “It was not known, and it was surprising.
 I’d shot most of my scenes with Eric Stoltz.
 I’d worked with him before.
 We’d done a Bayer aspirin commercial.
 We played brothers.
 I’d known him a bit, and I liked him.
 I thought he was a good actor.
 If you shoot a number of months, and then in the middle of the shooting there’s a large replacement like that, it’s unnerving.
 He was fired right before Christmas vacation.
 We had shot about six weeks, and the last thing that we shot with him was the alternate return to the future.”

 Fox claimed that Gary approached him about BTTF before the Christmas break.
 Like Crispin, Lea claimed that the Stoltz shoot lasted for 6 weeks.
 Tom claimed that it was almost 7 weeks.
 James Tolkan also said 7 weeks.
 Claudia Wells said 8 weeks.
 When interviewed for the Ain’t It Cool News website, Lloyd also said 8 weeks.
 He then said it had to be at least 6 weeks.
 Be that as it may, Tom said that filming was nearly wrapping to the extent that there was discussion about what the cast were going to do after completion.
-In 1985, Fox’s time on the set was journaled as 7 weeks.
+The visual history book journals Eric’s time on the set as 7 weeks.
+In 1985, Fox’s time was journaled as 7 weeks.

 Officially, BTTF began filming in November’s final week.
 In spite of this, Fox claimed (in his Lucky Man memoir) that it was set to begin in late October (the screenplay was revised on 10/21/84).
 The assistant director who told him this, during the aforementioned scouting, didn’t say “later this month” or “later next month” because the location scouting took place in August (as mentioned in The Ultimate Visual History).
 Fox knew at this point that Eric was the star.
 News articles have proven to be more contradictory as time goes on.